 Over the last few years much has been written about pioneering women’s football teams and Steve’s research is certainly adding to that.
 I’m sure anyone reading this already knows about my book on Manchester City Women (available here: https://gjfootballarchive.com/shop/ ) and about the other articles on this blog discussing other leading women’s clubs, including the Manchester Corinthians (see: https://gjfootballarchive.com/category/womens-football-2/ ).

 If you played for a women’s team in the Manchester region during the 1940s to 1960s then please get in touch.
-I’m writing a detailed history of women and football in Manchester and your information may help both mine and Steve Bolton’s research.
+I’m writing a detailed history of the Manchester Corinthians to be published in 2024 and your information may help both mine and Steve Bolton’s research.
+For more on the Corinthians book see:

 If you played an active part in developing women’s football prior to the FA ban then please get in touch by emailing gary@GJFootballArchive.com or follow me on twitter: @garyjameswriter or facebook.com/garyjames4